Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 FAQs

 Not typically.
-Some coatings can improve resistance, but plastic is better for moisture-heavy environments.
+While some coatings can improve resistance, plastic is better for moisture-heavy environments.

 Yes, there are many more sustainable packaging options made from compostable paper and natural adhesives – ideal for eco brands.